jerrymarino/iCompleteMe/README.md

 ### I have a Homebrew Python and/or MacVim; can't compile/SIGABRT when starting

-You should probably run `brew rm python; brew install python` to get the latest fixes that should make YCM work with such a configuration.
+You should probably run `brew rm python; brew install python` to get the latest fixes that should make ICM work with such a configuration.
 Also rebuild Macvim then.
 If you still get problems with this, see [issue #18][issue18] for suggestions.